itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-algo.rst

     //implement your code here

 First of all, our algorithm plugin class is derived from the class **AddInAlgo** from within the **ito**-namespace.
 This base class is defined in the *addInInterface.h* header that has to be included.
 Again, our plugin is ultimately derived from **QObject** and the *Q_OBJECT* macro must appear in the class definition in order to be able to use any services provided by Qt's meta-object system, such as the signal slot mechanisms.
-Additionally our plugin class has to be a friend of its interface class (see section :ref:`plugin-interface-class`), such that the factory (interface) class is allowed to access the protected constructor.
+Additionally our plugin class has to be a friend of its interface class (see section
+:ref:`plugin-interface-class`), such that the factory (interface) class is allowed to access the protected constructor.

-Both, the pair of methods for one filter-method and one widget-method consists of the real filter- or widget-method (*here:* named with *filter1* and *widget1*) and their corresponding parameter-methods which generates the default vectors for the mandatory, optional and output (filters only) parameters.
+Every filter method as well as widget method consist of two different methods.
+One is the real algorithm or function itself (*here:* named with *filter1* and *widget1*).
+The second method is a small parameter-method which generates the default vectors for the mandatory, optional and output (filters only) parameters.
 This method is necessary, since the |itom| base application and the python scripts have no way of knowing what parameters the filter methods or widget generation methods expect.

 These default-parameter methods have the following implementation: